Environmentalism

 A New Kind of Bioengineering: Neoplants

-Neoplants has used bioengineering to create Neo P1, the first and only plant that captures and recycles the most harmful indoor air pollutants (VOCs).
+NeoplantsOpens in a new tab. has used bioengineering to create Neo P1, the first and only plant that captures and recycles the most harmful indoor air pollutants (VOCs).
 Neo P1 operates in tandem with its own microbiome, which is found in the soil close to the plant's roots.

 As a new variety of Pothos, this plant has been meticulously bioengineered to capture and recycle some of the most dangerous indoor pollutants.

-On the other hand, Neo P1’s microbiome has been carefully optimized to maximize its VOC depollution efficiency — we tested dozens of bacteria and fungi, and ultimately chose two strains with particularly compelling abilities to use VOCs as carbon sources.
+On the other hand, Neo P1’s microbiome has been carefully optimized to maximize its VOC depollution efficiencyOpens in a new tab. — we tested dozens of bacteria and fungi, and ultimately chose two strains with particularly compelling abilities to use VOCs as carbon sources.
 Those two strains were enhanced by directed evolution, so their remediation capacity is even better than the original strains.

 Bioengineered Plants Remediate Harmful Indoor Air Pollution

-VOCs are carbon-containing compounds that readily evaporate into gases at room temperature and pollute the atmosphere.
+VOCs are carbon-containing compoundsOpens in a new tab. that readily evaporate into gases at room temperature and pollute the atmosphere.
 VOCs can combine with nitrogen oxide to form ground-level ozone, which can have severe long-term effects.

 • Some better-known VOCs are: